Go to main content

 • Union membership

-All evaluations must be documented via a standardized grid, kept for the legal statute of limitations (5 years for discrimination action, art.
+Any evaluation must be documented via a standardized grid, retained for the statutory limitation period (5 years for a discrimination claim, art.
 L1134-5 Labor Code).

 Psychometric tests (MBTI, DISC, logical reasoning tests) can enrich evaluation but cannot be the sole selection criterion.
-Their use must be mentioned in the job offer and results communicated to the candidate upon request (GDPR access right).
+Their use must be mentioned in the job posting and results communicated to the candidate upon request (GDPR right of access).

 The final selection phase and offer issuance is often underestimated.
 Yet this is where acceptance rates and onboarding speed are determined.